BigWeaverServiceCanaryZetaIad/bigweaver-agent-canary-zeta-hydro-deps/benches/README.md

 ```

 ### Comparing Results
-Results from both repositories can be compared to evaluate performance characteristics between:
+Results can be compared to evaluate performance characteristics between Hydro-native and Timely/Differential-Dataflow implementations.
-- Hydro-native implementations (main repository)
-- Timely/Differential-Dataflow implementations (this repository)

 ## Data Files